News & Announcements

 Here you'll find photos and information about wild plants that grow in Minnesota, both native and non-native.
-More than just wildflowers, we also include trees and shrubs, vines, ferns and fern allies, and grasses, sedges and rushes.
+More than just wildflowers, we also include trees, shrubs, vines, ferns and fern allies, and grasses, sedges and rushes.

 Our mission is to educate Minnesotans on our native plants, raise awareness on threats like invasive species, and inspire people to explore our great state, appreciate its natural heritage, and become involved in preserving it.

 Over 1,300 plant species and more than 11,000 high quality photos are cataloged here, with more added each week, working towards recording all 2100+ plant species in Minnesota.

 Using this site

 Where to buy native seed and plants ↓